Prego Italian Restaurant

 The sea bass arrived wrapped in parchment after having been baked with fresh herbs in a wood-fired oven.
 Tender and moist, it was served with lemon dill cream sauce.
-Its partner, the grilled beef, lay atop a bed of sauteed spinach, golden raisins and pine nuts in perfect medium rare.
+Its partner, the grilled beef, lay atop a bed of sauteed spinach, golden raisins and pine nuts in perfect medium-rare.
 Apple jus finished the plate.

-Taking our engine into overdrive, we sped into Il Dolce with Tiramisu Tradizionale (RM30), my favorite dessert on the planet.
+Taking our engine into overdrive, we sped into Il Dolce with Tiramisu Tradizionale (RM30), my favourite dessert on the planet.
 At Prego, mascarpone gets frothed into a cream and spread over espresso, ladyfingers and a little brandy.
 I told myself I would only have a bite for the tasting, but I could barely stop myself from licking the dish clean.

 A lot of restaurants profess to authentic Italian cuisine, but Prego is the one that has cut through the traffic congestion again and again.
 Might be time to change lanes yourself and discover the new driver behind the wheel at Prego.

-Prego, Italian Restaurant
+Prego Italian Restaurant

 The Westin Kuala Lumpur